DIY Halloween Tombstone Decorations 2023 - Spooky Crafting Fun!

 As a preliminary step, assemble the pieces to check the fit.
 You might need to trim some sections for a better fit.

-When you're cutting out the roof pieces, ensure they're sized so they slightly overhang the edges.
+When cutting out the roof pieces, make sure they're sized to slightly overhang the edges.
 A good way to do this is by using the top part as a stencil.
 Place it face-up on the thin foam sheet and trace around it with a marker, leaving about a half-inch border for the overhang.

 Trim the decorative strips to the desired length.